 1. Introduction

-OmpSs-2 is a programming model composed of a set of directives and library routines that can be used in conjunction with a high level programming language in order to develop concurrent applications.
+OmpSs-2 is a programming model composed of a set of directives and library routines that can be used in conjunction with a high-level programming language to develop concurrent applications.
 This programming model is an effort to integrate features from the StarSs programming model family, developed by the Programming Models group of the Computer Sciences department at Barcelona Supercomputing Center (BSC), into a single programming model.

 OmpSs-2 extends the tasking model of OmpSs/OpenMP to support both task nesting and fine-grained dependences across different nesting levels, which enables the effective parallelization of applications using a top-down methodology.